slash4-de/openstack/source/day4.rst

 3.1	Installing the Controller Node
 ==============================

 We will start with the controller node first.
-There are three files present under the folder named `controller <https://github.com/slash4-de/openstack/tree/master/controller/>`_ here:
+There are three files present under the folder named `controller <https://github.com/slash4-de/openstack/tree/master/controller/>`_ :

--	controller.conf 		(This the configuration file containing IP address information and passwords information)
+-	controller-install.sh		(This script downloads the nessary packages and installs openstack controller)

 -	controller-setup-ip.sh	( This script configures the IP address mentioned in the configuration file)

--	controller-install.sh		(This script downloads the nessary packages and installs openstack controller)
+-	controller.conf 		(This the configuration file containing IP address information and passwords information)

 Follow below steps to install the controller node: